Katapult Firmware

 - Advantages: After compiling the Klipper firmware, it can be updated directly using commands.

-- Disadvantages: Long data cables are prone to interference, which may cause disconnections.
+- Disadvantages: Long data cables are prone to interference, potentially causing disconnection.

 - CAN connection

-- Only CAN firmware is provided here, with rates of 500K and 1M.
+- Only CAN firmware is provided here, with 500K and 1M rates

 Entering Flash Mode

-- Method 1: With the tool board completely powered off, press and hold the BOOT button, then connect a data-capable TYPE-C cable from the mainboard to your device.
+- Method 1: With the toolboard completely powered off, hold down the BOOT button, then connect one end of a TYPE-C cable with data transmission capability to the mainboard and the other end to your device.

 Loading...